kenleejr/anomalib-demo/README.md

 ```
 Now that machine is ready to receive training jobs and can execute `-j` number of jobs in parallel on that machine.
 It will poll the <queue> for jobs from W&B to execute.

-4. Wherever you have this repo cloned, run:
+4. From another terminal on your laptop or wherever you have `wandb` installed, run:
 ```
 wandb launch -d kenleejr/anomalib:train -q <my_queue> -e <my_team> -p <my_project> -c <path_to_my_config.json>
 ```